lord-dubious/understand.me/docs/development_guide/part4_host_path_initiating_session.md

 *   **Mermaid Diagram ID:** O (Initial screen in the new session flow, typically part of a Stack Navigator).

 *   **Purpose:** (Remains the same)
-    *   AI analysis of text and multimedia might be orchestrated by Nodely, with PicaOS potentially involved for on-device pre-processing of multimedia if it's very large or requires immediate sensitive data scrubbing before upload to Supabase.
+    *   AI analysis of text and multimedia might be orchestrated by Nodely, with AI Orchestration Layer potentially involved for on-device pre-processing of multimedia if it's very large or requires immediate sensitive data scrubbing before upload to Supabase.

 *   **Key UI Elements (using React Native components, Forms Pattern 10.8):**
     *   **Main Container (`<ScrollView>` within a `<KeyboardAvoidingView>`):**